 Knowing these uncertainties, what do you do as an email marketer?
 You can still use open rates as a general benchmark, especially to ensure your open rates aren’t too low, but it is probably better to base your email results on more accurate metrics such as click-through rates and conversions.

 The digital world is constantly evolving, so make sure you’re on top of the latest changes.
-NextGen can help continue to grow your digital program.
-Connect with us or learn more about working with our digital team.
+We can help continue to grow your digital program.
+Connect with NextGen or learn more about working with our digital team.